 Tests: 3 failed, 593 passed, 596 total

-Another example, would be relying on the real files, this issue is also discussed in a stack overflow thread.
-The issue that comes in such dependent test, is: the test would run only in a windows machine.
-Ideally external dependencies should be avoided using test doubles.
+Another example would be relying on real files.
+This issue is also discussed in a Stack Overflow thread.
+The issue that comes with such a dependent test is that the test would run only on a Windows machine.
+Ideally, external dependencies should be avoided using test doubles.

 Root causes

-1. Dependencies used for development does not take into account other places to run - this is also an issue for applications that weren’t build with cloud in mind
+1. Dependencies used for development do not take into account other places to run.
+This is also an issue for applications that were not built with cloud in mind

 2. Relying on the operating system dependencies